 CPA Army offers a free CPA practice exam for each section (AUD, BEC, FAR, REG).
 The company offers approximately 450 MCQ’s for each section of the exam.
-The cost is $27 and the company effectively offers a free trial since they have a money back guarantee which is rare in this industry.
+The cost is $57 which is a bargain.
+The company offers a money back guarantee which is rare in this industry.

 One of the disadvantages of the CPA Army sample exams is that they do not offer simulation questions.
-Most students complain that simulations are the hardest part of the CPA exam and some students feel it is crucial to practice simulations before the test day.
+Most students complain that simulations are the hardest part of the CPA exam since AICPA changed the format in 2017.

-However, given the high quality of CPA questions and the low price point, CPA Army is the top supplemental MCQ provider.
+However, given the high quality of CPA exam questions and the low price point, CPA Army is a top provider.

 #2 Wiley Test Bank